kravetb/restaurant-kitchen-service/README.md

 4. [Environment Configuration](#environment-configuration)
 5. [License](#license)
 6. Use a test user to check the functionality
-- Username: test_user
+- Username: user
-- Password: qwerty1234
+- Password: user1234

 ## Pages